smaurice101/readthedocs/docs/source/howtouse.rst

 .. important::

-   The URL will use the PORT in specified in the Docker Run Airflow port i.e. **--env AIRFLOWPORT=9000**
+   The PORT number in the URL is what you specified in the Docker Run AIRFLOWPORT parameter i.e. **--env AIRFLOWPORT=9000**

 After you enter the URL you will the following website: